-AIQ’s medical device technology platform, driven by artificial intelligence, revolutionizes the evaluation of treatment response in patients with complex diseases.
-This technology allows researchers to better understand disease and clinicians to more effectively manage patients, ultimately helping improve patient outcomes and reduce healthcare system costs.
+AIQ’s medical device technology platform revolutionizes the evaluation of treatment response in patients with complex diseases, beginning with oncology.
+This technology, driven by artificial intelligence, allows researchers to better understand disease and clinicians to more effectively manage patients.
+This ultimately helps improve patient outcomes and reduce healthcare system costs.

 The scientific community has long appreciated the impact of heterogeneity of treatment response between patients: not all patients respond the same to a given therapy.
 However, heterogeneity of treatment response within an individual patient, intra-patient heterogeneity, is under-recognized.
 This intra-patient heterogeneity of treatment response can be spatial—treatment response that differs by anatomical location—and/or temporal—treatment response that changes over time.
 A 2017 multi-site study demonstrated a high degree of intra-patient treatment response heterogeneity, as shown in the figure within this section.
 The percentage of lesions that are responding, stable, and resistant varies considerably within each patient, as do the relative percentages among patients.

 Using AIQ's technology, a 2017 multi-site clinical study found that treatment response, calculated as functional burden for each individual lesion, proved the highest single predictor for Progression-Free Survival (PFS).
 In addition, the changes in functional burden showed stronger correlation to PFS than did the change in number of lesions.

 Further analysis using AIQ's technology, demonstrates how intra-patient treatment response heterogeneity drives clinical outcomes.
 The graphs on the left show that a very small fraction of resistant lesions strongly correlates with negative clinical outcomes.
 Specifically, the analysis found that patients with more than 31% of lesions classified as responding had longer PFS time, however, patients with only 5% or more of their lesions classified as resistant had shorter PFS time.